develephant/PropsAware/README.md

 }
 ```

-In the code above, when the `score` property is updated with a _new_ value, an event will be emitted.
+In the object above, when the `score` property is updated with a _new_ value, an event will be emitted.

 The `user` key holds an object.
 When the key is set with an updated object, the `user` key will trigger: